-- Courses which are identified on a curriculum map should have clear course objectives that are related to meeting the discipline, program/degree educational goals.
+- Courses that are identified on a curriculum map should have clear course objectives that are related to meeting the discipline, program/degree educational goals.

 - Results of assessment are shared with the faculty within the area, are analyzed and recommendations are made.
-Reports of assessment are submited on a Assessment of Student Learning Report to the OA Coordinator for review by the Disciplines Committee and included in the program review process.
+Reports of assessment are submitted on an Assessment of Student Learning Report to the OA Coordinator for review by the Disciplines Committee and included in the program review process.

 - Assessment of each of the educational goals occurs frequently enough to identify trends – a minimum of every 2 years is recommended for each skill the program/degree or discipline identifies.